lixinyang123/PtySharp/README.md

 # PtySharp

-Terminal using the Windows PTY API with CsWin32.
-Written in C#, Support Native AOT.
+Terminal using the Windows PTY API with CsWin32, Support Native AOT.

 ## Resources